BrianHenryIE/GwtFbPlus/README.md

 <dt>Edit Hosts</dt>

 I can't remember what the issue was, now, but rather than localhost or 127.0.0.1 behaving well in your developers.facebook.com/apps settings, I have a fake domain (testbed.org.org) in my hosts file that Facebook posts to.
+Maybe it was Same Origin Policy related.

 <dt>Turn off Secure Browsing</dt>